Upcoming Calendar

 • Chicago Billiards, Dundas and Hespeler Road

 We gather at Chicago Billiards on the 3rd Friday of every month of the year for some billiards fun.
 Come at 11:30 (doors open) and go directly to the billiards tables.

-Lunch is optional and can be ordered while playing billiards.
+Registration not required, just come!
 All skill levels are welcome.
 If you are a beginner, we will help get you started with a training session!
+Join us for some fun!

 For more information, please contact: